michael-hirschmugl/SNESDRONE-Emulation/README.md

 ## How far is it?
 * Sound is working (4 out of 8 oscillators, only one waveform, no efx)
 * GUI is working, well the basics at least.
-It's possible to turn channels on and off.
+It's possible to turn channels on and off, display pitch value in hex and a bar for volume per channel.
+Volume is only for left stereo channel though.

 ## What's next?
-* Display Volume in GUI
 * Change Wave in GUI